Agnes4Him/solution-to-LI.FI-devops-challenge/solution-README.md

 6. A helm chart was created to deploy the APIs to a Kubernetes cluster, with each API having a distinct values file.

-7. Infrastructures were provisioned on `AWS` using `Terraform` as `Infrastructure as Code` tool.
+7. Infrastructures were provisioned on `AWS` using `Terraform` as the `Infrastructure as Code` tool.
 The infrastructures include:

 * VPC